Maintenance break in e-services on 21 May at 6–20 More information

 Self-employed persons can apply for general housing allowance in order to get help with their housing costs.
 The housing allowance is granted to the entire household as a whole.

-If the coronavirus epidemic has affected your self-employment business and you have received a statement from the TE Office stating that you are entitled to labour market subsidy, the labour market subsidy and any assessment that you may have made as to your income from your business will, exceptionally, be taken into account when you apply for housing allowance, even though you are insured under the YEL (Self Employed Persons’ Pensions) Act.
+If the coronavirus epidemic has affected your self-employment business and you have received a statement from the TE Office stating that you are entitled to labour market subsidy, the labour market subsidy will, exceptionally, be taken into account when you apply for housing allowance.

 Basic social assistance